DeepGroundwater/DeepGroundwater.github.io/docs/blog/posts/modeltaskdesign.md

   - Task: Produce 100-yr flood map.
   - Design: Inundation from streamflow.

 The Task is extremely well-defined (X-axis) and generally achievable (Y-axis).
 But the Alignment with the Goal is poor.
 A 100-year flood map tells you where the water goes in a massive, rare event.
 It doesn't tell you about the 20-year flood that washes out a low-water crossing, or the flash flood that overwhelms a storm drain.
+The end goal of solving flood hazards entirely is much larger than even the most complex models that go into flood prediction.

 If we use the map as our sole development strategy, we might "pass" our task by keeping houses out of the 100-year zone, but "fail" our goal because people are still dying in their cars on "safe" roads.